神社仏閣Shrines and Temples in Izumo

 Walking around the Hinomisaki area around sunset is a gift from nature as the sun sets over Hi-Shizumi-no-Miya.

-Hinomisaki Shrine is a 20-minute drive to the northeast from Izumo Taisha Grand Shine.
+Hinomisaki Shrine is a 20-minute drive to the northwest from Izumo Taisha Grand Shine.
 It is a beautiful ocean-view drive.

 Ichibata Yakushi Temple A superb view from the precincts where you can see Izumo myths

 This temple is at the top of Mount Ichibata, which is about 200 meters tall.
 About 1,300 stone steps are set up from the foot of the mountain to this temple, but cars and buses can approach the temple using a climbing road.

 Yakushi Nyorai, the Buddha of medicine and healing.